lupin72/piergorelli.com/src/content/blog/post-1.md

   - H3: 40px
   - H2: 50px
   - H1: 63px

+This example uses a scale that increases by a factor of **1.25**, but there are other scales you can explore, such as:
+- **The golden ratio (1.618)**: A classic scale based on mathematical harmony.
+- **The perfect fourth (1.333)**: Ideal for subtle visual rhythm.
+- **The major second (1.125)**: A minimal scale for compact designs.

+You can experiment with different scales to find one that fits your design needs.
+Use tools like [Type Scale](https://type-scale.com/) to calculate and visualize your typographic hierarchy.

 - **Spacing scale**: Create a progression using multiples of 4px:
   - Base: 4px
   - Step 1: 8px